tinesoft/nxrocks/packages/nx-micronaut/README.md

 ## Prerequisite

-If you have not already, [create an Nx workspace](https://github.com/nrwl/nx#creating-an-nx-workspace) with the following:
+If you have not already, [create an Nx workspace](https://nx.dev/getting-started/nx-setup) with the following:

 ```
 # npm
 npx create-nx-workspace@latest

 # yarn
-yarn create nx-workspace@latest
+yarn create nx-workspace
 ```

 ## Getting Started